 - It increases the development time and cost of the application also.

-To solve this above problem, we need a common library to communicate with any type of database.
-To meet this requirement, Microsoft in collaboration with IBM, Oracle, and some other third party companies join as an open community and they introduced database-independent technology, i.e., ODBC (Open Database Community).
+To solve the above problem, we need a common library to communicate with any type of database.
+To meet this requirement, Microsoft in collaboration with IBM, Oracle, and some other third-party companies join as an open community and introduced database-independent technology, i.e., ODBC (Open Database Community).

 Benefits of ODBC